 The military performs a hearing check on all service members at the time of enlistment, when the service member leaves the military and at various points in between.
 Therefore, any hearing loss should be substantiated, at least in part, from service records.

 How Many Ear Plug Lawsuits Have Been Filed?

 Almost 200 cases have been filed in various federal and state courts across the United States with the bulk of these filed in federal courts.

-  Given the large number of cases already filed, it is expected that the cases will be consolidated into an MDL (Multi-District Litigation) by the Judicial Panel on Multi-District Litigation.
+Given the large number of cases already filed, it is expected that the claims will be consolidated into an MDL (Multi-District Litigation) by the Judicial Panel on Multi-District Litigation.
 A petition was filed to consolidate these cases which will be heard by the Judicial Panel on March 28, 2019.

-  If you are in the military, law enforcement or a veteran, you used these dual-sided earplugs between 2003 and 2015 and suffered tinnitus or hearing loss, you may have a legal claim for compensation.
+If you are in the military, law enforcement, or a veteran, you used these dual-sided earplugs between 2003 and 2015 and suffered tinnitus or hearing loss, you may have a legal claim for compensation.
 To find out, please contact us for a no cost, no obligation consultation.